 "You are going to see a lot from him, just steady progress," Woods said.
 "He is a workhorse and his commitment to training on a daily basis is a great example for the rest of the team."

 A pair of first-years are ready to make an immediate impact.
 Henry Raff (Hailey, Idaho) ran with the men's cross country team in the fall and traveled to NCAAs with the Bobcats.
-He and Nathaniel Badger (Vail, Colo.) have impressed coach Woods right away.
+He and Nathaniel Badger (Edwards, Colo.) have impressed coach Woods right away.

 "This will be an introduction to what is to come," coach Woods said.
 "Everyone is healthy and we are very excited for the season to start."